 Airflow and clearance

 Solaray Installers who work with Enphase follow best practices to mitigate the effects of high rooftop temperatures on our microinverter systems.

 First, microinverters must be mounted beneath the solar module so there is no exposure to direct sunlight.
 Installers also allow at least 1.3 cm of spacing between the microinverter and module and at least 1.9 cm to separate the inverter and the roof.
 In all cases, there will be enough room for air to circulate underneath the array.

-Request A FREE Enphase Quote Today From Solaray Energy
+Request An Enphase Quote Today From Solaray Energy